 Similarly, if the hard disk drivers are faulty, it will not show up in Disk Management.
 So once again open the Device Manager, expand Disk drives and right-click on the new hard disk you have connected.
 From the context menu, click on Update driver.
 In the following menu, select “Automatically search for driver software online”.

-In case of an external hard drive, try uninstalling the current USB drivers and replacing them with updated ones.
+In case of an external hard drive like WD My Passport Ultra, try uninstalling the current USB drivers and replacing them with updated ones.

 Method 3: Run the Hardware Troubleshooter